Pound Ticks Higher

 USD investors suggested signs that wage growth is moderating might limit the Federal Reserve’s appetite for several more interest rate hikes in 2023.
 A more cautious Fed could relieve pressure on the global economy.

 The USD selloff then accelerated with the publication of the latest ISM non-manufacturing PMI, after it reported a surprise slump in US service sector growth at the end of 2022.

 The euro, meanwhile, faced headwinds at the start of Friday’s session, following a dramatic contraction in German factory orders and a weaker-than-expected Eurozone inflation print.

 However, the pullback in the US dollar helped to temper the euro’s losses later in the day, thanks to the negative correlation between the pairing.

 What’s coming up?

-Kicking off today’s session was the publication of the UK’s consumer price index.
+Kicking off this week’s session was the publication of Germany’s latest industrial production release.